rpjb/rpjb.github.com/_posts/2015-02-08-corning-gorilla-glass.md

 date: '2015-02-08 03:08:05'
 image: "http://www.ishizuka.co.jp/english/material/images/07_img02.gif"
 categories: science
-description: "Ion exchange is not used only for GRIN lenses."
+description: ion exchange is not used only for GRIN lenses.
 ---

 [Corning Gorilla Glass](http://www.corninggorillaglass.com/) is the surface for most typical cellphones.